deepinvalue/Doc2Speech/README.md

 - **Convert HTML to Speech**: Turns any HTML content into natural-sounding audio.
 - **Direct URL Processing**: Capable of directly fetching and converting HTML content from URLs.
 - **EPUB Support**: Directly converts chapters from EPUB documents.
+- **Focused Conversion**: Allows selecting specific content with a CSS selector for conversion.
 - **Customizable Content Processing**: Ability to exclude specific HTML tags, classes, or IDs.
 - **OpenAI's TTS Model**: Utilizes the latest in TTS technology for high-quality speech synthesis.
 - **Character Limit Management**: Smartly segments texts at sentence boundaries to respect OpenAI's character limits without disrupting the narrative flow.